Our Father, who is in heaven, holy is your name. Your kingdom come; your will be done, on earth as in heaven …

 Kim Hardy, here.
-My former life as a software engineer and Agile coach feels like a distant memory; now, guided by faith, I write speculative fiction infused with theology, science, and social justice, creating worlds that reflect our yearning for Heaven on Earth and our persistent failures to achieve it.
+My former career as a software engineer and Agile coach feels like a distant memory; now, guided by faith, I write speculative fiction infused with theology, science, and social justice, creating worlds that reflect our yearning for Heaven on Earth and our persistent failures to achieve it.

 I am also attending The Pittsburgh Theological Seminary (PTS) and working towards a Masters in Theological Studies (MTS).
 Two supplemental newsletters, Kimspirations, and The Seminarian are my way of sharing this experience with fellow theology nerds who also read my fiction.